THE VILLA MAKING PHILOSOPHY

 ![]() |

+From 20 to 30 coats of varnish are necessary to varnish a Villa instrument.
 The secret varnish formula has been subject to constant improvement over the years.
-This formula is alcohol-base, in accordance to Cremona's age-old tradition, offering a classical varnish with legendary transparency.
+This formula is alcohol-base, in accordance to Cremona's age-old tradition, offering a classical varnish with legendary transparency. |

 Before and after each coat of varnish the instrument is sanded to perfection.
 When the instrument is finally finished the setup is performed, starting with the "fitting up".
 Namely that means fitting the sound-post, the bridge, and setting the strings. |